-If you’re thinking about attending our heating and air conditioning school in Baton Rouge, Louisiana, then it can help to learn more about the industry and even some of the specific scenarios where your future skills would be useful.
+If you’re thinking about attending our heating and air conditioning school in Baton Rouge, Louisiana, then it can help to learn more about the industry and even some of the specific scenarios, such as the importance of Heating & Air Conditioning for Vacant Homes, where your future skills would be useful.

 If you end up working in the industry as an air conditioning technician who performs repairs, maintenance, and installations, then one of your future jobs might have you working on a vacant home to either install or maintain an air conditioning system.
 A quality installation can raise the value of a vacant home, making it more appealing to prospective renters or buyers, or it may even be necessary to keep the home safe, dry, and free of mold or moisture damage.